-Liza Minnelli and her mother, Judy Garland, are among some of the most adored musical and silver screen figures in American pop history.
-Liza Minnelli’s mom, the beloved Dorothy of The Wizard of Oz fame, propelled young Liza into show business career when she was just a toddler.
-Subsequently, Liza Minnelli became a huge star in her own right, racking up awards throughout all tiers of the entertainment community, including winning her first Tony when she was still a teenager.
+Liza Minnelli and her mother, Judy Garland, are among the most adored musical and silver screen figures in American history.
+Although Garland propelled young Liza into show business when she was just a toddler, Minnelli became a huge star in her own right, racking up awards throughout all tiers of the entertainment community over the course of her career, including winning her first Tony when she was still a teenager.

-Born in 1946 to her famous mother and film director father, Vincente Minnelli, Liza's first stint in show business was on stage, and in 1965 she won the Tony Award for Best Actress in a Musical for Flora the Red Menace, which made her the youngest recipient to ever receive the award.
-She continued her youth performing in off-Broadway shows and in nightclubs, then in 1972, the 26-year-old cemented her name and place in musical history with Cabaret, the sensual, Bob Fosse-directed film about 1930s-era Berlin.
+Born in 1946 to her famous mother and film director father, Vincente Minnelli, Liza's first stint in show business was on the stage.
+At the age of 19, she won the Tony Award for Best Actress in a Musical for her performance in Flora the Red Menace, making her the youngest actress to ever receive the award.
+She continued to perform in off-Broadway shows and nightclubs, until 1972 – the 26-year-old then cemented her place in musical history with Cabaret, the sensual, Bob Fosse-directed film about 1930s-era Berlin.

-But, like her mother, Liza’s life was filled with hardships, tragedy, and devastating substance abuse problems.
-She's agonized over her personal appearance for decades, spent multiple stints in rehab for drug addiction, and her personal relationships with men have publicly unraveled in humiliating ways.
-Liza Minnelli and David Gest’s relationship, in particular, became tabloid fodder and painted Liza as a caricature of her former self.
+But, like her mother, Liza’s life was filled with hardships, tragedy, and devastating substance abuse.
+In addition to the decades-long pressure she faced to maintain her personal appearance, she spent multiple stints in rehab for addiction, and her personal relationships with men have publicly unraveled in humiliating ways.
+Liza Minnelli and David Gest’s relationship, in particular, became tabloid fodder and painted the actress as a mere caricature of her former self.

-If this story broke in 2018, Liza would undoubtedly be taken down in the “#MeToo” movement.
-Following her divorce from David Gest, Liza was sued by her former chauffeur, Mohammed Soumaya, who worked for Liza for over 10 years.
-He claimed that she was violent and that she sexually abused him.
-In the lawsuit, he claimed that Liza threatened to fire him if he didn't sleep with her, which he reluctantly did, after he was scared to lose his job.
-Liza counter-sued, claiming defamation, but ended up settling out of court in 2009.
+Following her divorce from David Gest, Minnelli was sued by her former chauffeur, M'Hammed Soumayah, who had been her employee for over 10 years.
+He listed assault and battery, breach of contract, personal injury, and multiple counts of sexual harassment as her offenses.
+In the lawsuit, he also claimed that Minnelli threatened to dismiss him if he didn't sleep with her, which he reluctantly did in fear of losing his job.
+Minnelli counter-sued, claiming defamation, but eventually settled out of court in 2009.

-Like her mother, Liza had two husbands who later turned out to be gay.
-In fact, Liza’s first husband, Peter Allen, was having an affair with her own stepfather, Mark Herron.
-Allen didn’t try to even be subtle about cheating on Liza with men.
-He was caught sleeping with another man on his and Liza’s wedding night.
+In an unexpected parallel between Liza Minnelli and her mother, Judy Garland, two of Minnelli's husbands were steeped in rumors that they were actually gay.
+Her first husband, Peter Allen, engaged in an affair with her own stepfather, Mark Herron.
+Allen was hardly subtle in his infidelity – as early as the night of his and Minnelli's wedding, he was caught sleeping with another man.
 Liza’s last husband, producer David Gest, always publicly denied he was gay, but many close to the former couple insisted that he preferred men.

-Liza Blamed Michael Jackson For Her Disastrous Marriage To Her Fourth Husband
+She (Jokingly) Blamed Michael Jackson For Her Disastrous Fourth Marriage

-Liza and David Gest had a star-studded and unusual wedding party for their 2002 nuptials.
-Michael Jackson served as the best man at the wedding, and Elizabeth Taylor served as the matron of honor.
-Subsequently, following the divorce, Liza jokingly blamed Michael Jackson for letting her marry Gest.
-Liza explained:
+Liza Minnelli and David Gest had an unusual but star-studded wedding party for their 2002 nuptials.
+Michael Jackson served as the best man, and Elizabeth Taylor served as the matron of honor.
+Subsequently, following the divorce, Minnelli jokingly blamed Michael Jackson for letting her marry Gest: